gem/oq-engine/doc/manual/oq-manual.rst

 -  Sources for modelling distributed seismicity:

-   -  pointsource - The elemental source type used to model distributed seismicity.
+   -  *Point Source* - The elemental source type used to model distributed seismicity.
 Grid and area sources (described below) are different containers of point sources.

-   -  areasource - So far, the most frequently adopted source type in national and regional PSHA models.
+   -  *Area Source* - So far, the most frequently adopted source type in national and regional PSHA models.

-   -  gridsource - A replacement for area sources admitting spatially variable seismicity occurrence properties.
+   -  *Grid Source* - A replacement for area sources admitting spatially variable seismicity occurrence properties.

 -  Fault sources with floating ruptures:

-   -  simplefaultsource - The simplest fault model in the OpenQuake engine.
+   -  *Simple Fault Source* - The simplest fault model in the OpenQuake engine.
 This source is habitually used to describe shallow seismogenic faults.

-   -  complexfaultsource - Often used to model subduction interface sources with a complex geometry.
+   -  *Complex Fault Source* - Often used to model subduction interface sources with a complex geometry.

 -  Fault sources with ruptures always covering the entire fault surface:

-   -  charfaultsource - A typology of source where ruptures always fill the entire fault surface.
+   -  *Characteristic Fault Source* - A typology of source where ruptures always fill the entire fault surface.

-   -  nonparametricsource - A typology of source representing a collection of ruptures, each with their associated probabilities of 0, 1, 2 ... occurrences in the investigation time
+   -  *Non-Parametric Source* - A typology of source representing a collection of ruptures, each with their associated probabilities of 0, 1, 2 ... occurrences in the investigation time